Contact us today!

 Does thumb-sucking damage teeth?

-Generally, if the child has stopped sucking his/her thumb by age 5 there is no permanent damage.
+Generally, if the child has stopped sucking his/her thumb by age 5, there is no permanent damage.
 If the child is a vigorous and constant thumb sucker, however, there can be moderate to severe movement of teeth and prevention of normal bone growth.
-As a team of experienced pediatric dentists, we can discuss treatment options at the child’s cleaning appointment.
+As a team of experienced pediatric dentists, we can discuss treatment options at the child’s cleaning appointment in Columbus, GA.

 When will my child start losing his/her baby teeth?